Fine structure constant

 See also

-articles in Vikiversity make reference to the fine structure constant, or
+in Vikiversity make reference to the fine structure constant, or discuss its

 References